detecttechnologies/Thermal-Image-Analysis/README.md

 4. **Spot Measurement** - Draw spots(circular areas with a small radius).
 Similar to 'Area Measurement'

 5. **Change Image Parameters** - Option to change the global parameters: *Object Distance, Relative Humidity, Reflected Apparent Temperature, Atmospheric Temperature, Emissivity* of the image.
-The default values are obtained from the metadata
+The default values are obtained from the metadatawiki

 6. **Change Color Map** - Change the color map representation of the thermal data (Default-Jet).
 Options available are: *Gray* *(No false colormap)*, *Rainbow*, and *Hot*

+7. **Invert Scaling** - Change the way the way the image is scaled between the default scaling, and the raw image.

 ## To-Do